University of Washington: Rankings and reputation

 UW is an elected member of the American Association of Universities, and has been listed as a "Public Ivy" in Greene's Guides since 2001.

 The Academic Ranking of World Universities (ARWU) has consistently ranked UW as one of the top 20 universities worldwide every year since its first release.
 In 2019, UW ranked 14th worldwide out of 500 by the ARWU, 26th worldwide out of 981 in the Times Higher Education World University Rankings, and 28th worldwide out of 101 in the Times World Reputation Rankings.
 Meanwhile, QS World University Rankings ranked it 68th worldwide, out of over 900.

-U.S. News & World Report ranked UW 6th out of nearly 1,500 universities worldwide for 2022, with UW's undergraduate program tied for 55th among 389 national universities in the U.S. and tied for 19th among 209 public universities.
+U.S. News & World Report ranked UW 6th out of nearly 1,500 universities worldwide for 2024, with UW's undergraduate program tied for 40th among 389 national universities in the U.S. and tied for 19th among 209 public universities.

-In 2021, the Advanced Robotics for Manufacturing (ARM) Institute recognized the Mechanical Engineering BS and MS programs with an endorsement for their commitment to preparing workers for careers in Industry 4.0.
-In 2023, UW was chosen by the ARM Institute to partner with GKN Aerospace Defense for a Agile Automated Visual Inspection robotics project on behalf of GE Research.

 In 2019, it ranked 10th among the universities around the world by SCImago Institutions Rankings.